-The Malawi Population-Based HIV Impact Assessment (MPHIA) began fieldwork in November 2015, concluded in August 2016, and announced preliminary results in December 2016.
-In Malawi, survey teams visited approximately 15,000 households, interviewed participants, and provided HIV counseling and testing.
-The findings, announced on World AIDS Day (December 1), showed exceptional progress against the HIV epidemic.
-Details on the findings can be found below.
-The Malawi Final Report, published in October 2018, can be found here.
+The Malawi Population-Based HIV Impact Assessment (MPHIA) began fieldwork in November 2015 and concluded fieldwork in August 2016.
+In Malawi, survey teams visited over 11,000 households, interviewed participants, and provided HIV counseling and testing.

 MPHIA key findings among adults ages 15 to 64 years:

 - HIV incidence: 0.37%